THE PELICAN GIRLS

 (Also known as the Casket Girls.)

-In early 1704, Bienville wrote to the French Crown (King Louis XIV) asking for girls of marriage age to be sent to the colony at Mobile (Dauphine Island) to marry the single French settlers living there.
+In early 1704, Bienville wrote to the French Crown (King Louis XIV) asking for girls of marriageable age to be sent to the colony at Mobile (Dauphine Island) to marry the single French settlers living there.
 Due to France being at war at the time the French Ministry asked the Catholic Church to make the selections.
 Twenty three respectable girls of good families were carefully chosen from the convents in France to be sent to the colonies by the Church for the French Government.
 The girls were chosen by Monsignor Vallier, the Bishop of Quebec, who had just established the Catholic Church at Mobile as a part of the Diocese of Quebec.
-Father Henry La Vente was appointed pastor of the Mobile parish by Monsignor Vallier, and was to sail on the Le Pelican with the chosen girls.
+Father Henry La Vente was appointed pastor of the Mobile parish by Monsignor Vallier, and was to sail on the Le Pelican with the chosen girls to the Mobile colony.

 An excerpt from a letter to S. de Bienville pertaining to the Pelican girls: